HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/xml_config_interface/adxmlabt.md

 ## Request Types

-XMLAccess allows to specify special processing parameters as part of the request tag like e.g.:
+With XMLAccess, you can specify special processing parameters as part of the request tag.
+For example:

 ```
 <request